-There is a suggestion that younger people are less susceptible to COVID, but younger people are also more hands on.
-Is it fair to ask them to return to their insulated world of campus but you’re not allowed to socialise or group study, or return home for thanksgiving...
+There is a suggestion that younger people are less susceptible to COVID, but younger people are also more hands-on.
+Is it fair to ask them to return to their insulated world of campus but you’re not allowed to socialize or group study, or return home for Thanksgiving…

-How many will refuse to return to an altered, less appealing college life.
-After all they are not just there to learn academically.
-They are learning how to ‘adult’, how to fit in, make new friends, try new things.
+How many will refuse to return to an altered, less appealing college life?
+After all, they are not just there to learn academically.
+They are learning how to ‘adult’, how to fit in, make new friends, and try new things.

 If this is no longer on offer how many will decide that college is no longer for them.